-THE #DOWNNOW PROJECT is a journalism/storytelling and music idea, that occurred to me during my recent role as a Chicago Music Ambassador.
-Trying to celebrate 2020 as the “Year of Chicago Music” felt increasingly tone deaf and out-of-sync during a crucial election cycle, the arrival of Covid-19, intense social upheaval, and the convergence thereof.
+The #DOWNNOW Project is my original journalism/storytelling and music series, conceived in Summer 2020 through my Chicago Music Ambassador role.
+Promoting the “Year of Chicago Music” began to feel increasingly tone deaf and out-of-sync during a crucial election cycle, the disruptive arrival of COVID-19, intense social upheaval for racial justice, and the convergence thereof.

-The pandemic ultimately shut down most of The City’s planned celebratory activities, but THE #DOWNNOW PROJECT —as in, “It’s goin’ down now!” and “Are you down now?”— had occurred to me as a conscientious way to continue showcasing Chicago music, while addressing current times and issues.
+The pandemic ultimately forced The City to suspend its celebrations, but The #DOWNNOW Project —as in, “It’s goin’ down now!” and “Are you down now?”— had already occurred to me as a way to continue showcasing Chicago music, while conscientiously addressing current times and issues.